 Even if an animal is not infected with something dangerous, field dressing and butchering are messy work.
 Animal blood, flesh, and scraps of fur can get everywhere, and all that animal matter can start to stink before you know it.
 On top of that, many hunters use scents, attractants, and other strong-smelling sprays and liquids to lure in game, none of which have the sort of pleasant aroma you want to add to your truck’s interior.

 This is why it’s crucial to bring along a broad-spectrum hygiene solution.
-Hunting isn’t just dirty, but can also be smelly, dirty, and potentially dangerous.
+Hunting isn’t just dirty, but can also be smelly and potentially dangerous.
 You will want to clean up as soon as possible.

 Cleaning Up Once the Hunting Day Has Come to an End

 Hot, clean water, soap, and towels are everyone’s obvious first choice for cleaning up, but they are in short supply in the wilderness.
 The second-best thing is the Combat One Tactical Bath, no-rinse outdoor body wipes that have been especially developed for use in the roughest conditions.
-Wet wipes and hand sanitizers may dry out your skin to the point that micro-tears open up, exposing you to potential infections, but the Combat One Tactical Bath offers both broad-spectrum hygiene protection and is pH optimized for the health of your skin.
-That means you can safety use this tactical bath solution anywhere on your body, and since they come in at fewer than 10 ounces per package, you can easily add them to your daypack without weighing yourself down.
+Wet wipes and hand sanitizers may dry out your skin to the point that micro-tears open up, exposing you to potential infections, but the Combat One Tactical Bath offers hygiene and skin protection.
+You can safely use this tactical bath solution anywhere on your body, and since they come in at fewer than 10 ounces per package, you can easily add them to your daypack without weighing yourself down.

 For more information about Combat One personal cleaning system products, visit the products page on our website.
 We offer great prices so you can stock up on Combat One hygiene system supplies for your next backcountry hunting trip.
 Be careful out there!